fommil/fpmortals/manuscript/complete.md

   EntityEncoder[Task, String Refined UrlEncoded]
 ~~~~~~~~

-Thankfully, the `EntityEncoder` typeclass provides convenience methods to let us
+Thankfully, the `EntityEncoder` typeclass provides conveniences to let us derive
-simply derive one from the existing `String` encoder
+one from the existing `String` encoder

 {lang="text"}
 ~~~~~~~~